mythril-forge/homebrew-classes/docs/homebrew/druid.md

 ### Sudden Spell
 ***Cost: 3 actions***

 You cast any one cantrip or spell using a spell slot of 5th-level or lower.
-The spell must have a casting time of one action or bonus action.
+The spell must have a casting time of one action.